 What happens during an arthroscopic procedure?

-The team at West Tennessee Bone & Joint Clinic, P.C. performs many arthroscopic procedures on an outpatient basis at the nearby Physician Surgery Center.
+The team at West Tennessee Bone & Joint Institute performs many arthroscopic procedures on an outpatient basis at the nearby Physician Surgery Center.
 That means you can go home the same day.

 During arthroscopic surgery, your surgeon makes a tiny incision that’s about the size of a buttonhole.
 Then, he inserts a pencil-thin tube with a light and camera into the incision.
 The camera magnifies images and projects them onto a monitor for your surgeon to view.